Rio Parismina Lodge - Costa Rica

 Large Caribbean Tarpon

 Rio Parismina Lodge opened in 1990 and is situated on Costa Rica’s Caribbean Coast, where enormous schools of marauding tarpon search for baitfish to satisfy their endless appetite.
-We've hosted trips here for 19-years in a row.
-The Lodge opened in 1990 and remains under the same ownership and management.
+We hosted trips here for 19 years in a row.
+The Lodge opened in 1990 and is still under the same ownership and management.

 Fishing at Rio Parismina